gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ## Bridge MQTT to Kafka with Kafka Connect

 For transporting messages from MQTT to Kafka, in this workshop we will be using Kafka Connect.
-We could also use Apache NiFi to achieve the same result.

 There are multiple Kafka Source Connectors available for consuming from MQTT.
 We can either use the one provided by [Confluent Inc.](https://www.confluent.io/connector/kafka-connect-mqtt/) (which is part of Confluent Enterprise and requires an enterprise license) or the one provided as part of the [Landoop Stream-Reactor Project](https://github.com/Landoop/stream-reactor/tree/master/kafka-connect-mqtt) available on GitHub.
 We will be using the latter.